ADACS-Australia/reasearch_project_management_training/_episodes/03-trello.md

 objectives:
 - "Become familiar with how to use Trello"
 keypoints:
-- "Making Trello workspaces"
+- "Trello has a hierarchy of workspace/board/list/card"
-- "Making Trello cards"
+- "Lists and cards can be used to make a Kanban board"
-- "Making Trello card templates"
+- "Templates for cards can save you time"
 ---

 # Trello